College of Visual & Performing Arts

 END YEAR ONE: Same as End Year One Acting Review (see above).

-END YEAR THREE: Junior directing students will be expected to go through the tech/design review in the fall of that academic year.
-In the spring semester the student will complete the application process for directing regardless of whether they intend to direct the following year.
-The student should sign up for a review time when those times are posted.
-The performance faculty will discuss the student’s work on the application, and begin to advise them on their career and/or post-graduate education goals.
-Among other things, URTA and internship options will be discussed.
-The progress of a director’s portfolio will also be checked.
+END YEAR THREE: Third year directing students will be expected to go through the tech/design review in the fall of that academic year.
+In the spring, the student prepares a 3-minute oral presentation summarizing their work on the directing application they submitted in March.
+The performance faculty will discuss the student’s work and advise them on their career and/or post-graduate education goals.
+Among other things, graduate school and internship options will be discussed.
+Third year students should bring a professional-looking headshot and résumé to their appointment.

 Technical Theatre & Design Reviews